icetasy-dot/GutBrain/fMRI Prep/fMRIprep Compute Canada.md

 ### You need docker on your computer

-Please find all informations needed on [Docker web site](https://docs.docker.com/get-docker/).
+Please find all information needed on [Docker web site](https://docs.docker.com/get-docker/).

 You can (and should) also watch the Brain Hack School 2020 lecture to learn more about docker :
 <br>